erinconeill/sat-scores/README.md

 # sat-scores
-This Python script visualizes the relationship between SAT scores and years taken while considering the region.
+This Jupyter Notebook script visualizes the relationship between SAT scores and years taken while considering the region.
 It was a final project for an intermediate programming class, integrating various techniques learned during the course, including KMeans clustering, GeoPandas, and correlation analysis.

 ## Description